anteroul/humanoid/README.md

 # Humanoid
-Arkanoid Clone made with RayLib and C++.
+Arkanoid clone made with RayLib and C++.

 ##### Controls:
 - Use arrow keys to move.